shaharkadmiel/minimal-mistakes/_posts/2018-05-25-Loading-random-header-image.md

 published: true
 ---

 Having a random header on reload is a neat feature.
-I have included my initial attempt but you can skip directly to the [solution](#solution) below.
+I managed to get it to work. *Try it... hit reload!*.
+I have included my initial attempt which didn't work but parts of it made it into the [solution](#solution).

 ## The initial idea